 Why is the Meta Description important?

-As you can see, the description of this link is taken directly from the Meta Description.
+The description of this link is taken directly from the Meta Description.
 When you write a good meta description it gives the search engine user context as to what the page is about.
 The better written the Meta Description is, the more likely that search engine user will click on your link and become a customer of your company.

 Tips to writing successful Meta Descriptions: